 The cost for FUE hair transplant treatment is similar to that of traditional surgery.
 The results are permanent.
 After the procedure, patients are instructed to keep the area clean, avoid the sun and use antibiotic ointment.

 Dr. Rivkin will be happy to answer any questions you may have about FUE transplants.
-During your complimentary consultation Dr. Rivkin can determine whether you are an ideal candidate for this innovative non-surgical hair loss treatment.
+During your consultation Dr. Rivkin can determine whether you are an ideal candidate for this innovative non-surgical hair loss treatment.

 Get Started Send Us A Message